anelguel/Gradebook/src/Gradebook/notes/Module6.md

 ![](D:\src\Personal\gradebook\src\Gradebook\notes\images\Module6PassingParametersByReference2.png)
 In day to day programming, you do not pass parameters by reference often, but it is possible by using the `ref` or `out` keyword.
 The difference is that with `out` you're forced to initialize the output parameter.

+### Working with Value Types
+Value types: int, float, DateTime, bools.
+What you see is what you get!
+With value types, the value is what you get, unlike references where you get pointers or the address location, etc.